 Temporary Use areas are reserved for lands in the south eastern quadrant of Ridley Island.
-This area is currently being used for organics storage and a sediment settling pond.
-The land is currently unstable and unsuitable for other forms of development.
+This area is currently used for organics storage and a sediment settling pond.
+The land's historical use as an organics storage area makes it unsuitable for other forms of development at present.
 Only natural material gathered from the clearing and grubbing of new development areas should be stored within this area.
 Contaminated material and other refuse must be disposed of, or remediated, through other processes.